Hillman Avenger: Sales and reception

 changing the name of the Rootes Group to Chrysler UK in 1970 in its dealer agreements.
 At a time when the concepts of captive imports and badge engineering were new, the Simca-Rootes dealers had to argue in court that the Cricket was in fact a Rootes product.
 A judge found that Chrysler in fact had to supply these dealerships with the Cricket, as Plymouth, no less.
-Subsequently Chrysler dissolved its Simca-Rootes Division and began marketing its captive imports only through its Plymouth Dealershiops.
-Confusingly, for model year 1971, Chrysler continued to market the Simca 1204 via its Plymouth Dealerships — concurrently with the Cricket.
+Subsequently, Chrysler dissolved its Simca-Rootes Division and began marketing its captive imports only through its Plymouth Dealerships.
+Confusingly, for 1971, Chrysler continued to market the Simca 1204 via its Plymouth Dealerships — concurrently with the Cricket.

-Furthermore, at the same time Chrysler marketed its captives imports, Chrysler executives denounced the very concept of subcompact cars, Chrysler's Chairman, Lynn Townsend saying "the subcompacts are just too small, the American people won't climb into them.
+Furthermore, at the same time, Chrysler marketed its captive imports, Chrysler executives denounced the very concept of subcompact cars, Chrysler's Chairman, Lynn Townsend saying "the subcompacts are just too small, the American people won't climb into them.
 They have to give up too much in creature comfort."
 Chrysler would later enter the US small car market in earnest in 1978 with its Dodge Omni/Plymouth Horizon twins.

 Canada

 The Cricket was exported to Canada at the same time as the United States, in late 1970.
 Following poor sales and poor reputation for build quality and performance, the Cricket was discontinued in 1973.
-The Cricket nameplate continued in Canada when in mid 1973 Chrysler Canada replaced the rebadged Avenger with the Mitsubishi Galant, otherwise sold as the Dodge Colt in the United States.
+The Cricket nameplate continued in Canada when in mid-1973, Chrysler Canada replaced the rebadged Avenger with the Mitsubishi Galant, otherwise sold as the Dodge Colt in the United States.
 A GT variant was marketed as the Plymouth Cricket Formula S.

-For model year 1975, the Canadian Plymouth Cricket was rebadged as the Plymouth Colt, this time the car was a rebadged Mitsubishi Lancer.
+For 1975, the Canadian Plymouth Cricket was rebadged as the Plymouth Colt, this time the car was a rebadged Mitsubishi Lancer.
 Thus began Chrysler's marketing system in Canada: selling Mitsubishi vehicles as both Dodge and Plymouth models, for example the 1975 Lancer Celeste hatchback was sold in Canada as the Dodge Arrow.

 Denmark and Europe

-In Denmark, the versions being sold were:
+In Denmark, the versions available were: